rdio/jsapi-examples/mobile-queue/README.md

 * Test adding items in the middle to make sure we're doing the right thing
 * Indicator that things are updating
 * If updates are coming in from elsewhere, hold off on determining drag indices
+* Item is jittery when scrolling during drag

 # Features